-At SF&G part of our role is to promote care farming as a quality service provision in health, social care and special education, and also to support those delivering these services.
-We are therefore proud to offer the opportunity to apply for the SF&G Code of Practice to our members.
+One of the roles of Social Farms & Gardens is to promote care farming as a quality service provision in health & social care and specialist education and to support farms and gardens delivering these services.
+We are therefore proud to offer the SF&G Code of Practice to our members.

-This page describes the Code of Practice process and explains how to apply.
+This page describes the care farming Code of Practice process and explains how to apply.

 What is the Code of Practice for?